u2ix/puppet-nginx-passenger/README.md

 ## Puppet Nginx Module

+This is a fork of [puppet-nginx](https://bitbucket.org/sgmac/puppet-nginx) to install nginx with passenger using default ruby version on debian wheezy or ubuntu quantal.

 This module installs Nginx using [puppet-rvm](https://github.com/blt04/puppet-rvm).
 Please, read the documentation before you begin.
 This module has been tested on Debian Squeeze 6.0.5.
 For custom types, do not forget to enable pluginsync:
 ```
 [main]